 Where the hotspot has been identified based on qualitative information, it will not be possible to identify a hotspot with quantitative precision.
 To ensure that hotspots are covered, the analysis should therefore be confident that the majority of impacts (i.e., over 50%) (the second approach) are covered.
 Depending upon the number of impact categories selected, the number of hotspots may vary.

 The first approach should be implementable.
-That is, if a [stage] contributes more than the average share of all [stage] for automotive LCA, then the [stage] is considered to be a hot spot.
+That is, if a [stage] contributes more than the average share of all [stages] for automotive LCA, then the [stage] is considered to be a hot spot.

 Applications of the hotspot definition in the LCA [guideline]

 Material/vehicle manufacturing.
 The current language for separate estimation of battery emissions from the rest of vehicle manufacturing emissions appears to be based on this rationale: The current guideline version allows linear extrapolation of per-vehicle results with vehicle weight.
-The guideline realizes that battery capacity (and weight) may be independent from vehicle weight.
+The guideline realises that battery capacity (and weight) may be independent from vehicle weight.
 In this regard, the guideline should make battery as an unscalable example with vehicle weight for separation.
 If this is the case, some general consideration, instead of specific battery consideration, for separation based on un-scalability should be worded.

 EoL.
 As determined on June 19, EoL may use static energy system results if EoL is determined not to be emission hotspot.]